docknetwork/react-native-sdk/docs/getting-started.md

 });
 ```

-This code initializes a SQLite database to store wallet data.
+This code initializes an SQLite database to store wallet data locally on the device.
 You can adjust the `databasePath` and `defaultNetwork` based on your needs.

-If you want to use the cloud wallet solution, please refer to the [Cloud Wallet Documentation](cloud-wallet.md) for detailed instructions and configuration options.
+If you want to store data in the Truvera Cloud Wallet, please refer to the [Cloud Wallet Documentation](cloud-wallet.md) for detailed instructions and configuration options.

 ### 2. Create a New Wallet